solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for Remote Field Devices.md

 ## Checklist of preferred objection handling

-1. 1.
-Is there an out of the box solution they can use to jumpstart the creation of the solution?
+1. Is there an out of the box solution we can use to jump-start the creation of the solution?
-2. Can this solution enable their data scientists to leverage their expertise to build custom models against timeseries telemetry, and to plug their models into the near-real time streams collected by the solution?
-3. How would data engineers get at rod pump streaming telemetry?
-4. How can data engineers collect historical streaming telemetry for use in modeling by the data scientists?
-5. What service would the data scientists use for training their model that could support the potentially large scale?
-6. How could data scientists plug their model into a real-time predictive analytics pipeline to detect potential failures?
+2. We are worried about being constrained by a "black box" if we go with a SaaS solution.
+Do we have access to all of our collected telemetry we can use for external workloads?
-7. How would alerts be generated and delivered when the model predicts a failure?
+3. How would alerts be generated and delivered when the automated monitoring predicts a failure?
+What integration options do we have?
-8. How can the operators view the current status of the rod pumps in a single dashboard?
+4. How can the operators view the current status of the rod pumps in a single dashboard?

 ## Customer quote (to be read back to the attendees at the end)

 "Quote goes here ..."

---- Justin Tadros, CTO, Fabricam
+--- Peter Guerin, CTO, Fabrikam, Inc.